Dante-Leoncini/Whisk3D/README.md

 2) Basic functionality: The program is basic, and some media have exaggerated its current capabilities.
 3) Future updates: The ability to model, render, animate, and more is in development.
 Updates will be shared on social media.
 4) Planned obsolescence: The project's goal is to highlight the planned obsolescence of phones, both those from 18 years ago and current models.
 I aim to generate consumer demand for more sustainable and durable phones, reducing the vast amount of electronic waste.
 This would also help more people access technology through the recycling of these old devices.
 5) Knowledge in computing: We want to highlight the general lack of knowledge in computing.
-It shouldn't be surprising that Blendersito works on a Nokia N95, a phone that was top-of-the-line in its time, comparable to today's iPhone 15 Pro Max.
+It shouldn't be surprising that Whisk 3D works on a Nokia N95, a phone that was top-of-the-line in its time, comparable to today's iPhone 15 Pro Max.
 I want to make it clear that with 300 MHz and 128 MB of RAM, tasks that today require phones with 8 GB of RAM and multicore processors can be performed.
 6) Use of the Blender logo: The Blender logo belongs to the Blender Foundation.
 I would like to discuss with the foundation the possibility of splitting the project into two: one entirely free as a 3D game engine with its own identity, and another that can be part of the Blender Foundation, using its logo and assets to avoid multiple clones of the project (as happens with Linux distributions).
-It would also be interesting if Blendersito could become compatible with the traditional Blender.
+It would also be interesting if Whisk 3D could become compatible with the traditional Blender.
 The idea is to create something that adds value.
 "The Freedom to Create".
-Blender does a great job in this regard, and Blendersito is just a way to allow more people to enter this wonderful world.
+Blender does a great job in this regard, and Whisk3D is just a way to allow more people to enter this wonderful world.
-7) Rendering and ray tracing: Blendersito can already perform renderings.
+7) Rendering and ray tracing: Whisk 3D can already perform renderings.
 Rendering, in computing terms, is the process of generating an image from a 2D or 3D model.
 While I haven't implemented ray tracing yet, the Nokia N95 is capable of it through its CPU and FPU (Floating Point Unit).
 In movies like Terminator 2 and Jurassic Park, SGI Onyx computers from 1993 were used.
 The Nokia N95, released in 2007, has 14 years of difference and is comparable in terms of power.
 It is concerning that so many people are surprised that an old phone can perform rendering.
-8) Graphics performance: Blendersito runs smoothly thanks to the N95's hardware graphics acceleration (PowerVR MBX Lite) and its FPU, which allows it to handle complex 3D models like Arthur Morgan from Red Dead Redemption 2.
+8) Graphics performance: Whisk 3D runs smoothly thanks to the N95's hardware graphics acceleration (PowerVR MBX Lite) and its FPU, which allows it to handle complex 3D models like Arthur Morgan from Red Dead Redemption 2.

  ![](https://pbs.twimg.com/media/GPawZAKWsAA7Rw9?format=png) ![](https://pbs.twimg.com/media/GPawalTWUAAe-J1?format=png)